codepro33/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 where:

 - $\theta$ is the angular displacement,

+Angular displacement measures how far an object has rotated from its starting position — like how much a pendulum has swung from its resting point.

 - $\gamma$ is the damping coefficient,

+which quantifies the strength of damping (friction or resistance) in the system.

 - $F_d$ is the amplitude of the external forcing,

+representing the maximum strength of the periodic external force applied to the system.

 - $\omega_d$ is the driving frequency.

+which is the frequency of the external periodic force driving the system.

+---

 For small angles, we approximate $\sin(\theta) \approx \theta$, simplifying the equation to: